 Unless deep down beneath your skin you have amassed so much toxins (via a poor diet) over the years that when you apply particularly RBD or virgin coconut oil, a breakout takes place.

 Why is that so?

-Medium-chain fatty acids in coconut oil can empower your cells to expel toxins, which will then try to flow to the surface of your skin alongside sebum (your skin oil).
+Medium-chain fatty acids in coconut oil can empower your cells to expel toxins.
+These toxins then flow to the surface of your skin alongside sebum (your skin oil).

-At this juncture, if some of your skin pores are clogged with dead cells, then whiteheads will pop up as the mixture (of toxins and sebum) pushes its way up.
-And the breakout gets worse when you’re already plagued by acne, which will make your pimples even larger.
+At this juncture, if dead cells clog some of your skin pores, then whiteheads will pop up as the mixture (of toxins and sebum) pushes its way up.
+The breakout gets worse when you’re already plagued by acne, which will make your pimples even larger.

 So, that has something to do with the toxins buried in your skin.
 Coconut oil does not give you acne in this case, but is helping your skin to detox instead.